Updated: 2025/Nov/16

 RETURN VALUES

-OSSL_CMP_MSG_http_perform() returns a CMP message on success, else
+OSSL_CMP_MSG_http_perform() returns the received CMP response message

 SEE ALSO

-OSSL_CMP_CTX_new(3), OSSL_HTTP_proxy_connect(3).
+OSSL_CMP_CTX_new(3), OSSL_HTTP_open(3), and OSSL_HTTP_proxy_connect(3).

 HISTORY